-A photograph of a building taken with the sensor parallel to the target will yield an image with parallel vertical lines.
-In actual fact the vertical lines converge due to perspective.
-To maintain parallel lines in the image rectilinear lenses magnify the image near the edges.
+A photograph of a tall building taken with the sensor parallel to the target will yield an image with parallel vertical lines.
+In actual fact, when you look at the building directly with your eyes, the vertical lines converge due to perspective.
+To maintain parallel lines in the image rectilinear lenses warp the image to expand it near the edges.

-While this is desirable when photographing buldings, it's less desirable when taking pictures of people.
+While this is desirable when photographing buildings, it's less desirable when taking pictures of people.
 In this case you may find that individuals near the edge of an image in a group shot may have large odd-shaped heads!
-This is especially true when using extreme wide-angle lenses.
+This is especially true when using ultra wide-angle lenses.